cowbra/Roof-Analysis---Postgree-Connexion_Project/README.md

    # This library allows us to have information about the execution time of our code
    import time
     ```
-2. We now need to retrieve the credentials to connect to the Postgre database
+2. We now need to retrieve the credentials to connect to the PostgreSQL database
    > These can be found in the `configfile.ini` file
    > Here is how to read this configuration file in python :
    ``` python